If you’ve ever had to pay someone who lives overseas, you’re probably aware of the wide variety of problems that can come with international payments.

 The traditional correspondent banking model results in high fees for both FX and transaction costs, along with settlement times that can range from 1-5 days.
 These inefficiencies can significantly impact end users which can be migrant workers sending money back home, small businesses paying international suppliers, and large corporates managing global liquidity.

 Digital assets are an emerging currency class that have the potential to change the game for international payments.
-While there is some regulatory uncertainty surrounding how digital assets function in the global economy, the value add they bring to cross-border transfers is undeniable.
+While there is some regulatory uncertainty surrounding how digital assets function in the global economy, the value of cross-border crypto payments is undeniable.

 So, can digital assets overcome their growing pains and disrupt international payments for good?
 We think so – and here’s why.